microsoft/AzureML-R-template/instructions/05-automation.md

   <img src="media/actions.png" alt="Azure Machine Learning + Actions" height="80"/>
 </p>

 This example shows how to perform DevOps for Machine learning applications using [Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/) powered [GitHub Actions]().
 The example is based off of the [mlops-enterprise-template repo](https://github.com/Azure-Samples/mlops-enterprise-template).
-Using this example template you will be able to setup your train and deployment infra, train the model and deploy them in an automated manner.
+Using this example template you will be able to setup your train and deployment infra, and train and register the model and in an automated manner.

 # Getting started